$hp$-robust multigrid solver on locally refined meshes for FEM discretizations of symmetric elliptic PDEs: Introduction

 The hierarchical structure of AFEM and the very nature of the arising linear systems suggest to use a \emph{multilevel} solver; see, e.g., \cite{Hack_MG_book_85, Bra_McC_Rug_85, Bra_Pasc_Sch_substr_I_86, , Ban_Dup_Yse_88, Bra_Pas_Xu_90, Zhang_multilevel_92, Rud_FAM_93, Oswald_book_94}.
 Different adaptive methods integrating a multilevel solver are possible; see, e.g., \cite{Bai1987} for generating local meshes, and \cite{Ruede1993} for a fully adaptive multigrid method that steers the local refinement process.
-In the context of AFEM, the adaptively constructed hierarchy of locally refined meshes calls for suitable local solvers.
-We refer to~\cite{CNX_12} for a multilevel CG preconditioner on a mesh hierarchy consisting of one bisection in each step and \cite{Hipt_Wu_Zheng_cvg_adpt_MG_12,Wu_Zheng_Multigrid} for multiplicative multigrid methods, all of which are robust with respect to the mesh size $h$.
-Though these works allow for higher-order FEM, the behavior with an increasing polynomial degree is neither studied analytically nor numerically.
-This is addressed, e.g., in~\cite{Pavarino_94, Sch_Mel_Pec_Zag_08, Ant_Mas_Ver_pMG_18, Brubeck_Farrell_hoFEM_21}, which design iterative solvers that are robust with respect to the polynomial degree $p$ on various types of polyhedral meshes.
-The recent own work~\cite{Mir_Pap_Voh_lam_21} proposes a $p$-robust geometric multigrid which comes with a \emph{built-in algebraic error estimator} $\zeta_L(u_L)$, which is suited perfectly for \textsl{a posterori} steering.
-However, the employed global smoothing on every level causes a linear dependence on the number of adaptive mesh levels $L$.
+In the context of AFEM, the adaptively constructed hierarchy of locally refined meshes calls for suitable \emph{local} solvers.
+We refer to~\cite{CNX_12} for a multilevel preconditioner on a mesh hierarchy consisting of one bisection in each step and \cite{Hipt_Wu_Zheng_cvg_adpt_MG_12,Wu_Zheng_Multigrid} for multiplicative multigrid methods, all of which are robust with respect to the mesh size $h$.
+Though these works allow for higher-order FEM, an analytic and numerical study on the behavior with increasing polynomial degree was not presented.
+This aspect is treated, e.g., in~\cite{Pavarino_94, Sch_Mel_Pec_Zag_08, Ant_Mas_Ver_pMG_18, Brubeck_Farrell_hoFEM_21}, which design iterative solvers that are robust with respect to the polynomial degree $p$ on various types of polyhedral meshes.
+The recent own work~\cite{Mir_Pap_Voh_lam_21} proposes a $p$-robust geometric multigrid which comes with a \emph{built-in algebraic error estimator} $\zeta_L(u_L)$, which is suited perfectly for \textsl{a posterori} steering (i.e., adaptive termination) of the algebraic solver.
+However, the employed patchwise smoothing associated to every vertex and every level causes a linear dependence on the number of adaptive mesh levels $L$.